Infrastructure 01

 Infrastructure May Provide a Refuge from Volatility

-One aspect of the recent bear market for stocks that has been especially painful for investors is that typical portfolio diversifiers—think bonds and real estate—have also suffered losses.
-There have been very few places to hide.
-Outside of commodities, one segment of the market that has performed well of late is infrastructure owners and operators.
+Recent stock market volatility has been especially painful for investors because even typical diversifiers like bonds and real estate have suffered losses.
+There have been few places to hide.
+One segment of the market that has performed well of late is infrastructure owners and operators.
 The Dow Jones Brookfield Global Infrastructure Composite Index measures the performance of companies that are owners and operators of pure-play infrastructure assets.
-Pure play means that a company’s primary business is the ownership and operation of infrastructure assets.

 Pure-Play Infrastructure Companies Performed Well Recently

-Source: Morningstar, 7/1/21–7/31/22.
+Source: Bloomberg.
+Data 9/30/24 - 3/31/25.
 Pure-Play Infrastructure: Dow Jones Brookfield Global Infrastructure Composite Index.
-Domestic Stocks: S&P 500.
-Global Real Estate: FTSE EPRA NAREIT Global REITs.
+Domestic Stocks: S&P 500 Total Return Index.
 Aggregate Bond Index: Bloomberg U.S. Aggregate Bond Index.
 Intermediate Term Treasurys: Bloomberg U.S. Treasury 7-10 Year Index.
 International Stocks: MSCI EAFE Index.
-Index information does not reflect any management fees, transaction costs, or expenses.
-Indexes are unmanaged, and one cannot directly invest in an index.
+Index returns are for illustrative purposes only and do not reflect any management fees, transaction costs or expenses.
+Indexes are unmanaged, and one cannot invest directly in an index.
 Past performance does not guarantee future results.

 What has driven infrastructure’s performance in difficult markets?
-Infrastructure owners and operators possess a unique combination of growth and defensive qualities that have helped them weather the recent downturn well.
-The need for investment in global infrastructure has been well documented; U.S. infrastructure will get a boost from the recently passed Infrastructure Investment and Jobs Act.
+Infrastructure owners and operators possess a unique combination of growth and defensive qualities that have helped them weather the recent economic headwinds.
+The need for investment in global infrastructure has been well documented.
+U.S. infrastructure continues to benefit from the hundreds of billions of dollars appropriated by the Infrastructure Investment and Jobs Act (2021), the Inflation Reduction Act (2022), and other public-private initiatives.

-Because infrastructure assets are usually essential and large scale, they often have limited competition and consumer demand for their services is less elastic, making their business models less cyclical in nature.
+Because infrastructure assets are usually essential and large scale, they often have limited competition, and consumer demand for their services is less elastic, making their business models less cyclical in nature.
 Even if we do enter a recession, people typically will still pay to heat their homes, turn on the lights and use their cell phones.
-With inflation running hot, owners and operators of infrastructure can often raise revenues in a manner that is consistent with inflation.
+Additionally, with inflation remaining elevated, owners and operators of infrastructure can often raise revenues in a manner that is consistent with inflation.
 These qualities have historically enabled infrastructure companies to generate stable cash flows, which has translated to high levels of yield for their shareholders.

 Consistently Higher Historical Yields

-Source: Bloomberg, 9/30/08–6/30/22.
-Indexes are unmanaged, and one cannot directly invest in an index.
+Source: Bloomberg.
+Data as of 3/31/25.
+Index returns are for illustrative purposes only and do not reflect any management fees, transaction costs or expenses.
+Indexes are unmanaged, and one cannot invest directly in an index.
 Past performance does not guarantee future results.

 American Tower: Consistent Growth with Pricing Power

-An example of a pure-play infrastructure company with such characteristics is American Tower Corporation (NYSE: AMT).
+A pure-play infrastructure company that exemplifies the types of characteristics we’ve discussed is American Tower Corporation (NYSE: AMT).
 AMT is a global leader in wireless communication that provides the infrastructure needed to enable a connected world.
-When you see that ubiquitous cell phone tower, there’s a good chance it is owned by AMT, the nation’s largest operator.
+When you see a cell phone tower, there’s a good chance it is owned by AMT, the nation’s largest operator.
 As the world has become more connected, wireless data usage has exploded.
-New technologies like 5G and the Internet of Things potentially ensure an attractive runway of growth for years to come.
+Technologies like 5G and AI potentially ensure an attractive runway of growth for years to come.
 AMT’s business model consists of leases with wireless carriers that are typically non-cancellable, extend for several years, and provide annual lease-price escalators.
-These attributes have helped AMT deliver double‑digit growth of revenues, cash flows and profits over the previous five- and 10-year periods.
-Since it started paying a dividend in 2012, AMT has grown its dividend each year at a compound rate of over 21%, what we believe to be an unmistakable sign of quality.
-Not surprisingly, AMT's stock price has consistently outperformed the S&P 500.
+These attributes have helped AMT deliver double-digit growth of cash flows and profits over the previous 10 years.
+Since it started paying a dividend in 2012, AMT has grown its dividend each year at a compound rate of over 17%, what we believe to be an unmistakable sign of quality.

-AMT Has a Long-Term, Consistent Growth Profile with Significant Free Cash Flows
+AMT Has a Long-Term, Consistent Growth & Profitability Profile

 TOLZ: The Only Pure-Play Infrastructure ETF